nh-server/switch-guide/docs/index.md

 * **Q: Is there any community support or forums recommended for users who may have questions or issues during the process?**

     A: Of course!
 As well as the [Nintendo Homebrew Discord server](https://discord.gg/C29hYvh), you can also try the [r/SwitchHacks subreddit](https://www.reddit.com/r/SwitchHacks/)!

+* **Q: Why is it essential to install at least one eShop title before setting up homebrew, and what is "title takeover"?**

+    A: By default, the homebrew menu and its apps inherit the resources of the Album applet.
+Applets don't have as many system resources as full apps, and as such have inconsistent behavior when used for homebrew purposes.
+Title takeover ensures the best performance, and is required for some homebrew.

 :::